brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 words to fill the gaps (I still don't, but it's time).

-Last year I wrote about a trip to Japan, but even after a few thousand words of prose, I was only halfway done -- this is the missing second half.
-Last time I wrote about how the country's metropolises are the best in the world.
-That was true, but what I didn't talk about was how the country also has the most beautiful wilderness on the planet as well.
-Before going back to spend time in Tokyo, Keiko and I spent a week down south in the Wakayama Prefecture, making our way across the peninsula by way of a series of ancient pilgrimage routes called the Kumano Kodo.
+Last year I wrote about a trip to Japan, but even after a few thousand words of prose I was only halfway done.
+I talked about how the country has some of those best metropolises in the world.
+This time I'll try to convince you that it has some of the greatest wild areas on the planet too.
+Before going to Tokyo, Keiko and I spent a week down south in the Wakayama Prefecture, making our way across the peninsula by way of a network of ancient pilgrimage routes called the Kumano Kodo.

-Fair warning that I'm about to talk about hiking, a lot.
-I'm holding a rough pace of 3-4 messages a year, so I hope you'll consider this the polar opposite of spam, but as always you can [unsubscribe instantly by clicking here][unsubscribe].
+I'm about to talk about hiking, a lot.
+I'm holding a rough pace of 3-4 messages a year, so I hope you'll consider this newsletter to be as far opposite on the continuum from spam as you can go, but as always, you can [click here to never hear from me again][unsubscribe].

 ![Torii at Mount Koya](/assets/passages/003-kumano-kodo/torii@2x.jpg)